Ex-DOGE staffer 'Big Balls’ left bloodied after teen mob attack in DC

-US President Donald Trump responds after Edward Coristine attacked in DC carjacking
+US President Donald Trump reacts after Edward Coristine was attacked in DC carjacking

 Ex-DOGE staffer big balls’ left bloodied after teen mob attack in DC